 Reduce Sex Trafficking in 25 U.S. Cities

 For two decades, anti trafficking efforts in the United States have sought to identify and support victims and bring traffickers to justice.
 These approaches are critical in the lives of individual survivors but will never decrease the actual volume of sex trafficking in the United States.
-To accomplish that more sweeping goal, we have to fix the broken systems that fail to meet the needs of so many people, leaving them vulnerable to trafficking and fundamentally shift accountability for trafficking away from victims and to buyers and traffickers.
+To accomplish that more sweeping goal, we have to fix the broken systems that fail to meet the needs of so many people, leaving them vulnerable to trafficking.
+And we have to fundamentally shift accountability for trafficking away from victims and to buyers and traffickers.

-Since 2015 the U.S. National Human Trafficking Hotline has identified 54,853 situations of sex trafficking.
-Those are the situations we actually learn about.
+Since 2015, the U.S. National Human Trafficking Hotline has identified 54,853 situations of sex trafficking.
+That’s what we learn about because someone asks for help.
 How much more is really out there is unknown.
 But we know it is too much.
-Through the Trafficking Hotline, we provide the victims in those situations with help and support, but for most, the trauma is deep and the healing difficult.
+Through the Trafficking Hotline, we provide the victims in those situations with help and support but for most, the trauma is deep and the healing difficult.
 A far better outcome would be to prevent the trafficking situation from happening in the first place.

 HUMAN TRAFFICKING SITUATIONS

 January 2015 – December 2020

 We will reduce sex trafficking in 25 U.S. cities by building the power of local communities to

 Expand the societal safety net available to vulnerable populations and trafficking victims to reduce their risk of being trafficked and increase avenues for exit.

 Shift legal accountability for trafficking to sex buyers and traffickers, and away from victims and potential victims.

 Change norms around sex buying to remove victim stigmatization, influence sex buyer behavior, support the shift in criminal accountability to sex-buyers.